Socrates Jones: Pro Philosopher: Design

-Release, aftermath, and remake
+Release, aftermath, remake, and sequel

 In early 2013, a beta build was uploaded to lockandkeychain.net and playtesters were solicited from gaming forums.
 Socrates Jones: Pro Philosopher was released as a free browser game; it was originally uploaded to Kongregate on August 20, 2013.
 The game became popular through a walkthrough video on the YouTube channel Philosophy Tube and by being hosted on Flash game websites.
 By March 2014, the game had been played over 300,000 times and was being translated into multiple languages.
 It has been used in classrooms around the world.
 As of April 2018, the game has been played 491,518 times at Kongregate, 20,000 times at JayIsGames, 72,574 times at Newgrounds, and 4,515 times at BuzzedGames.

 Fallon believed the development team had not solved all of the problems of making a game about philosophical debating, settling on a concrete mechanics, logic puzzles, and single solutions.
 He believes the "necessarily simplified representation" teaches players basic principles to use beyond the context of the game and opens possibilities for future developers to explore the themes.
 Fallon intended to continue his career by telling more "odd interactive stories".
 The development team followed this game with a Hamlet-inspired game named Elsinore, in which Ophelia is trapped in a Groundhog Day-style loop and must escape her fate.

 Socrates Jones: Pro Philosopher has been used as part of the Berkeley syllabus titled Social Implications of Computing.

 On March 20, 2021, the team announced plans to rebuild the game in a new engine.
 On August 20, 2022, the Steam page for the rerelease was launched, with a projected winter launch.
+On March 28, 2023 the rerelease officially launched on Steam.
+This rerelease contained a new post credits scene teasing Pro Philosopher 2, which was formally announced on June 14 for a 2024 release date.